Stephenkofipoku/sports_trivia_challenge/README.md

   ![W3 CSS Validator results](./documents/sports-trivia-w3_css_validation.png)
 - JavaScript: No issues were turned when passing through the official validator, JSHINT.
   ![JSHINT Validator results](./documents/sports-trivia-jshint-screenshot.png)
+- Note: The timer and submit answer button have not worked well as expected hope to to develop this further after grading to get these to work better than currently is.
 ## Credits

 ### Code Used